Substance Use

 If you are recovering from Valium withdrawal, you may need more support from loved ones or rehab experts.
 You may need medications to help you deal with withdrawal symptoms for the first few weeks or months.
 If this is the case, you can seek help from your doctor or a rehab center.

-Healing from Valium abuse and Valium side effects can be a long process.
+Healing from Valium abuse and Valium side effects can be a long process, especially after their long-term use.
 With the proper support and treatment strategy, you can recover from the effects of Valium abuse and withdrawal and begin a substance-free life.
 The first step is asking for help.

 How To Get Help for Valium Abuse